Russell's viper: Antivenom treatment

 In India, the Haffkine Institute prepares a polyvalent antivenom that is used to treat bites from this species.
 In late 2016, a new antivenom had been developed by the Costa Rican Clodomiro Picado Institute and clinical trials were started in Sri Lanka.

 Clinical use

 Because this venom is so effective at inducing thrombosis, it has been incorporated into an in vitro diagnostic test for blood clotting that is widely used in hospital laboratories.
 This test is often referred to as dilute Russell's viper venom time (dRVVT).
 The coagulant in the venom directly activates factor X, which turns prothrombin into thrombin in the presence of factor V and phospholipid.
 The venom is diluted to give a clotting time of 23 to 27 seconds and the phospholipid is reduced to make the test extremely sensitive to phospholipid.
-The dRVVT test is more sensitive than the aPTT test for the detection of lupus anticoagulant (an autoimmune disorder), because it is not influenced by deficiencies in clotting factors VIII, IX or XI.
+The dRVVT test is more sensitive than the aPTT test for the detection of lupus anticoagulant (an antibody associated with antiphospholipid syndrome), because it is not influenced by deficiencies in clotting factors VIII, IX or XI.